The essence of

 before, not for some nonextreme reason, but because speed has

-good for the bodily health of human beings, extremists make the
+possible, is good for the bodily health of human beings, extremists turn

-means also here into ends in themselves.
-And once height,
+the means, also here, into ends in themselves.

-distance, speed and winning the race or match have become ends
+And once height, distance, speed and winning the race or match have become

-in themselves, they will do everything to attain these ends,
+ends in themselves, they will do everything to attain these ends, however

-however detrimental to their own or other people's health they may
+detrimental to their own or other people's health this may be.

 have thus degenerated into extremist, nationalist and sexually